ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

 ## 5. Authenticate Your Twitter Account

-ARIA AI Agents includes modules or scripts (e.g., `twitter_app_auth.py`) to handle Twitter OAuth or token-based authentication.
+ARAI AI Agents includes modules or scripts (e.g., `twitter_app_auth.py`) to handle Twitter OAuth or token-based authentication.
 Below is a typical approach:

 1. **Load Environment Variables**
    Make sure you have `python-dotenv` installed and your `.env` file in the project root.
 For example: